marvinmai/webbased-route-planner/pathfinder/readme.md

+First, replace placeholders in build.sh and execute the script to start the maven build process.

-To execute the benchmark of is project execute the following command an replace the values:
+To execute the benchmark of this project use the following command and replace the placeholders:

-java -jar Benchmark-X.X.jar -graph [...] -lon [...] -lat [...] -que [...] -s [...]
+java -jar target/Benchmark-X.X.jar -graph [...] -lon [...] -lat [...] -que [...] -s [...]
     - graph     Path to germany.fmi file
     - lon       Longitude value for calculation of the nearest node
     - lat       Latitude value for calculation of the nearest node